Singularity (video game): Plot

 The game begins when an electromagnetic surge from an uninhabited island called Katorga-12, once held by the Soviet Union, damages an American spy satellite.
-A group of U.S. Recon Marines, which includes the protagonist, Captain Nathaniel Renko, goes to investigate.
+A group of U.S. Recon Marines, which includes protagonist Captain Nathaniel Renko, goes to investigate.
 Another surge disables the unit's helicopter, and it crashlands on Katorga-12.
 Following the crash, Renko begins to phase between the present and 1955, the date of a catastrophic accident on the island.
 He arrives in 1955 just in time to save a scientist named Nikolai Demichev from dying in a fire.

 Back in the present, Renko discovers that Demichev has taken over the world.
 He is captured by Demichev's soldiers, but is rescued by Kathryn, a member of a resistance group called Mir-12.
 Based on a journal the group found on Katorga-12, Mir-12 believes that Renko can put an end to Demichev's reign using the Time Manipulation Device (TMD) developed by Victor Barisov.
 Barisov was killed by Demichev in the past, so Renko uses the TMD to save Barisov.

 They decide to change history by returning to 1955 and blowing up Katorga-12 with an E-99 bomb, the material responsible for the catastrophe in 1955.
 While attempting to retrieve the bomb, Renko and Kathryn both go missing.
 A bomb is used to destroy the island, and as a result, Demichev's research facility.